orchest/orchest/docs/source/fundamentals/environments.rst

 Environments define the conditions in which Pipeline Steps execute scripts and kernels.
 Environments are:

 * Chosen in the Pipeline Step properties panel in the Pipeline Editor.
-* Installed with additional packages on the Environments page.
+* Configurable through their set-up script (on the Environments page) to install additional packages.
 * Versioned and belong to a single Project.

 Choosing a programming language